benzid-wael/github-searchers/README.md

 #### Search Flow
 1. user initiate search
-2. Update `search` state with user query
+1. Update `search` state with user query
-3.a.
-If the result is already cached (aka exists in the `user` or `repository` state), return it from the store 3.b.
-Otherwise, fetch the data from the search API
+1. If the result is already cached (aka exists in the `user` or `repository` state), return it from the store
+1. Otherwise, fetch the data from the search API
 1. Once the backend respond, check the `search` state
-2. Update the related search result history, aka `user` or `repository` states
+1. Update the related search result history, aka `user` or `repository` states
-3. persist the store
+1. persist the store
-4. If the response matches the latest search request, update the search result: `search` state
+1. If the response matches the latest search request, update the search result: `search` state

 ## Features
 ### Done
 - Integration with Github Search API
 - Search Results are cached for 2h by default, you can customize by updating `CACHE_TTL` environment variable
-- Supported Github entities: users and repositories
+- Supported Github entities: `users` and `repositories`
+- Persist search results in local storage using `redux-persist`

 ### TODO
-1. Persist search results in local storage using `redux-persist`
-2. Extract loader to its own component
-3. Add support for pagination
+1. Add support for pagination
-4. Support other Github entities
+2. Support other Github entities
-5. Improve interface for `apiResponse` middleware
+3. Improve interface for `apiResponse` middleware
-6. Add support of dynamic cache key prefix to prevent clearing the cache using `delKeyStartsWith` method
+4. Add support of dynamic cache key prefix to prevent clearing the cache using `delKeyStartsWith` method
-7. Using Github streaming API in the background, and feed search result from database
-8. Run unit tests as part of CI/CD, see this [issue](https://github.com/vercel/vercel/discussions/5140)
+5. Run unit tests as part of CI/CD, see this [issue](https://github.com/vercel/vercel/discussions/5140)

 ## Configuration